janrdz/database-library-management/README.md

 # database-library-management

 A database to store books using the console.
 Here I implement what I learned on the course COMP 315 on UAGM.
 Code is partially open source.
-Code has: Single Linked List, Doubly Linked and Circular List, Binary Search Trees, etc. All was made in C++.
+You will find: Single Linked List, Doubly Linked and Circular List, Binary Search Trees and so on.

+Books aren't gonna be saved if you close the program and run again since it doesn't have where to save the data.

+This program was designed with the following menu:

+* Add a genre
+* Add a book
+* Modify a book.
+* List all genre
+* List all book by genre
+* List all book for a particular genre
+* Search for a book
+* Exit